MusLead/abacus-javaFX/README.md

 11. Complete the code with the process's planning.
 12. Create Database
 13. Test the Application (make sure also scrolPane also included!)

+TODO:
+1. optional: hidescrollpane if there is no node!
+2. think about database!
+3. name of the player!cannot be the same must be different!
+3. make the name of the player PlayerSlot shorter and fixed length!